 The job of the kidneys is to get rid of waste and excess water in the blood and help restore the chemical balance of the body.
 If a kidney is damaged, a person would need dialysis to "do the job" of a kidney.
 Dialysis can also quickly extract toxins or drugs from the system.

 There are many reasons for kidney failure, including:

 Patients are generally referred to a nephrologist prior to requiring kidney dialysis.
 When kidney function falls below 10 to 15 percent, dialysis is usually required.
 Patients will start one of two types of dialysis: Hemodialysis or Peritoneal Dialysis.

 The dialysis staff is very experienced and takes great pride in assisting the patients with their problems and any concerns whether they are physical, psycho-social, financial or otherwise.
-Dr. Tina Melanson, Kari Fleming PA-C and Stefanie Roby PA-C visit the dialysis units frequently and see patients at outreach clinics in the region.
+Dr. Tina Melanson, Stefanie Roby PA-C and Chelsey Sundberg CNP visit the dialysis units frequently and see patients at outreach clinics in the region.

 Prairie Lakes Healthcare System owns and operates three dialysis units, located in:

 All of our facilities are open to all patients and accept visitors for treatments when possible.
 For more information or to schedule an appointment, please call 605-882-5455.
 For general information, please contact the Prairie Lakes Kidney Dialysis Department at 605-882-7905.